gitzuzu/gitzuzu/README.md

 * 🚀  I'm currently working on [FRNTR- furniture ecommerce store](https://github.com/GeorgeAyy/Web-Ninjas-El-Cyber)
 * 🧠  I'm learning Node.js & Express
 * ✉️  You can contact me at [zeinahesham2022@gmail.com](mailto:zeinahesham2022@gmail.com) or [zeina2101569@miuegypt.edu.eg](mailto:zeina2101569@miuegypt.edu.eg)
+* ⚡  Fun Fact I used to have a blog that I updated weekly with book suggestions because I was a huge bookworm back in highschool.
 ### Skills

 <p align="left">